 Edit it if necessary and ALWAYS send it to them to review and approve before you use it anywhere.

 Here are a few of my stock questions:

 Whichever approach you take when asking your customers for reviews and testimonials, the most important part of your strategy should be consistency.
-Make sure you are consistently asking your customers these questions and make sure that you are sharing all the great reviews and testimonials you receive on your website, on your social media… EVERYWHERE!
+Make sure you are consistently asking your customers these questions and make sure that you are sharing all the great reviews and testimonials you receive on your website, on your social media, in your proposals, in your newsletters… EVERYWHERE!
 Because when was the last time you purchased something without reading the reviews first?